Lincoln Portrait: In Venezuela

-Juana Sujo, an Argentine actress resident in Venezuela and an opponent of the repressive regime of Venezuelan President Marcos Pérez Jiménez, was credited with sparking the popular uprising that led to his removal from power.
 Aaron Copland had come to Caracas to conduct the first Venezuelan performance of Lincoln Portrait on March 27, 1957.
 A New York Times reviewer said it had a "magical impact" on the audience.
 As Copland recalled, "To everyone's surprise, the reigning dictator, who had rarely dared to be seen in public, arrived at the last possible moment."
-On that evening Juana Sujo was the fiery narrator who performed the spoken-word parts of the piece.
+On that evening Juana Sujo, an Argentine actress resident in Venezuela and an opponent of the repressive regime of Venezuelan President Marcos Pérez Jiménez, was the fiery narrator who performed the spoken-word parts of the piece.
 When she spoke the final words, "... that government of the people, by the people, for the people (el gobierno del pueblo, por el pueblo y para el pueblo) shall not perish from the earth," the audience rose and began cheering and shouting so loudly that Copland could not hear the remainder of the music.
-Copland continued, "It was not long after that the dictator was deposed and fled from the country.
-I was later told by an American foreign service officer that the Lincoln Portrait was credited with having inspired the first public demonstration against him.
-That, in effect, it had started a revolution."
+Copland continued, "It was not long after that the dictator was deposed and fled from the country."

-Popular culture

-The composition was lampooned by Peter Schickele ("P. D. Q. Bach") in his piece Bach Portrait on the 1989 album 1712 Overture and Other Musical Assaults.
-Another parody, "A Quayle Portrait" by Jeff Ehrhart, features quotes from former U.S. Vice President Dan Quayle.

-Nine minutes of the composition, without narration (from a late 1960s recording by the London Symphony Orchestra), plays during the climactic one-on-one sequence between Jake and Jesus Shuttlesworth (played by Denzel Washington and Ray Allen) in the 1998 Spike Lee film, He Got Game.
-In the film, Jesus Shuttlesworth is a student at Abraham Lincoln High School in Brooklyn.